 The redfin darter (Etheostoma whipplei) is a small fish native to the south-central United States.
-It’s found in southwest Missouri, northern Arkansas, southeast Kansas and eastern Oklahoma.
+It’s found in southwest Missouri, northern Arkansas, southeast Kansas, and eastern Oklahoma.
 They are classified as members of the perch family, or Percidae, and also as a nongame animal.
-Nongame means the redfin darter is not fished for food or sport, and is not listed as threatened or endangered in Oklahoma.
+Nongame means the redfin darter is not fished for food or sport and is not listed as threatened or endangered in Oklahoma.

 The redfin darter is very sensitive to pollution levels.
 They thrive in highly oxygenated water, so if carbon dioxide levels rise to critical levels, they begin to perish.
 This darter is not listed as endangered in Oklahoma but is listed as endangered in Missouri.
 Some of the reasons for the redfin darter’s decline include the construction of dams that restrict their habitats, improper sand or gravel removal, pesticide runoff from agricultural areas, and livestock waste.

-This fish has been called the hummingbird of the fish world because of the vibrant reds and blues seen on males during breeding season.
+This fish has been called the hummingbird of the fish world because of the vibrant reds and blues seen on males during the breeding season.
 During the breeding season, males are characterized by light-brown scales covered in red and blue spots spanning their entire body.
 Their dorsal fins are colored with a bright orange-red stripe in the center, along with a blue stripe bordering the outer edge of the fin.
-The tail fin is similar to the dorsal fin, but has orange spots at its base.
+The tail fin is similar to the dorsal fin but has orange spots at its base.
 The females and juveniles are not as colorful.
-They are a grayish color with yellow spots on their sides, and a duller red and blue stripe on their dorsal fin and tail fin.
+They are a grayish color with yellow spots on their sides and a duller red and blue stripe on their dorsal fin and tail fin.

 An adult redfin darter can range from 1.75 to 3 inches long.